DionneMaguire/dionnes_wines/README.md

 ### Content Marketing

 Dionne's Wines has included meaningful content to attract new customers and retain customers, with the description of each wine.
 Also including other customers feedback on their buying experience with Dionne's Wines, which will hopefully evoke an emotional response to build trust and loyalty.
 Sharing customers reviews of the individual wines gives new and existing customers more information to help them make decisions on what to buy.
-Finally their are blog posts to give customers information on new wines and vineyards that the wines are from.
+Finally there are blog posts to give customers information on new wines and vineyards that the wines are from.
 This shows off Dionne's Wines expertise and positions them as a reliable, trustworthy source of information.
 Content marketing must work closely with SEO and social media.
 Dionne's wines will have to add interesting and relevant blog posts on a regular basis to keep their customers engaged and informed.
 It also needs to be organised and consistent in order to build up their reputation.

 ### Social Media Marketing

 Social media allows you to share content that attracts relevant customers and keep in touch with how customers feel about your brand.
-Dionne's Wines can do this through their facbook page.
+Dionne's Wines can do this through their facebook page.
 This extends their reach to new potiential customers.
 Dionne's Wines will have to post regularly to their facebook page with interesting articles, new wines available and special offers, to remind their followers of what they are offering, this pairs very nicely with content marketing.
 As Dionne's Wines is a small growing business this will be done organically first, as this is free.
 This will build Dionne's Wines identity and become recognisable to customers.
-There is a risk that there could be negative feedback about Dionne's Wines, which would abviously be bad for business.
+There is a risk that there could be negative feedback about Dionne's Wines, which would obviously be bad for business.

 ### Email marketing